Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Problem Formulation

-where $F(y,x(t)) = A^\Tran(x(t))y - B(x(t))$ and
+where $F(y,x(t)) = A^\Tran(x(t))y - B(x(t))$, and

-The feasible domain of the above CBF-CLF-QP problem is denoted by $\Omega_{y}(x(t),\varphi)$ where $\varphi$ represents some related constants and pre-defined parameters. {The structured QP problem is solved repeatedly at each time step, as a result, the control input $u_{ref}$ is filtered by $u^*$ to ensure safety.}
+Denote the feasible domain of the above CBF-CLF-QP problems as $\Omega_{y}(x(t),\varphi)$ where $\varphi$ represents some related constants and pre-defined parameters.
+The structured CBF-CLF-QP problems are solved repeatedly at each time step.
+As a result, the control input $u_{ref}$ is filtered by $u^*$ to ensure safety.

-The inefficiency of the CBF-CLF method is revealed in two aspects.
-On the one hand, the control input, filtered by the sufficiently smooth objective function $f_0$ and continuous time-varying constraints, is often continuous as well.
-However, CBF-CLF problems \eqref{constraint_ploblem_origin} or \eqref{constraint_ploblem_QP_saturation} need to be solved as a new problem without considering the continuity.
-The lack of utilizing the historical results places higher demands on the computational power of solving optimization problems, especially for high dimensional systems with many constraints.
-On the other hand, the CBF-CLF method is short-sighted while the optimization problem is time-varying, leading to undesirable lags from optimization to input. {Nevertheless, as the nominal dynamics of the systems \eqref{system_dynamic} has been used in CLF and CBF constraints, further exploitation of this information may help reduce or dismiss the lags.} From the above observations, intuitively, the descent methods \cite{convex_book} can be used to automatically inherit the historical information and track the optimal continuous solutions of CBF-CLF problems.
-The predictive instruction may be obtained from the prior knowledge to increase the foresight of the CBF-CLF method.
-Importantly, any improved algorithms must ensure the safety of systems.
-A brief review of the prediction-correction structure for general time-varying optimization problems as follows will be helpful for designing and analyzing the developed algorithms.
+\begin{remark} The inefficiency of the CBF-CLF method is revealed in two aspects.
+On the one hand, the control input, filtered by the sufficiently smooth objective function $f_0$ and continuous time-varying constraints, should be continuous as well.
+However, CBF-CLF problems \eqref{constraint_ploblem_origin} and \eqref{constraint_ploblem_QP_saturation} are solved as new problems without considering continuity.
+The lack of utilizing the historical results brings more computational burden for solving independent CBF-QP problems, especially for high dimensional systems with many constraints.
+On the other hand, the CBF-CLF-QP problems \eqref{constraint_ploblem_QP_saturation} contain myopic objective functions, while the optimization problem, such as tracking a nominal controller, is time-varying, leading to undesirable lag or delay effects.
+As the nominal dynamics of the systems \eqref{system_dynamic} have been used in CLF and CBF constraints, further exploitation of this information may help reduce or dismiss these bad effects. \end{remark}